arjunj132/suite/README.md

 Alpha releases is what we use to test out features.

-For a more featured editor: https://suite.arjunjakkipally.repl.co/cke.html For a more simple editor: https://suite.arjunjakkipally.repl.co/quill.html
+For a more featured editor but not user friendly: https://suite.arjunjakkipally.repl.co/cke.html

+For a more simple editor: https://suite.arjunjakkipally.repl.co/quill.html

 ## Source